 The good news is your guy doesn’t have to return to the doctor to supply a sample—which is quite awkward for him anyway.
 He can use SpermCheck Vasectomy, an at-home sperm test kit that monitors sterility status.

 Once your man gets the all clear from the test, toss the birth control pills and pour the wine!
-Welcome to a life of making love without the worry of making babies.
+Welcome to a life of making love without the worry about making babies.